 Using NexHealth’s digital form builder, you can convert existing forms or create new forms that are HIPAA compliant and can be filled up by your patients on their smart devices.

 12. Extend your office hours to offer convenience

 Your patients may not be able to take time from their working hours to pay you a visit, but they would certainly appreciate it if you kept your office open before or after hours.
 By doing this, you will definitely see a rise in the number of appointments scheduled during these hours, giving you the opportunity to fit in more patients.

 13. Offer additional resources to let them know that you care

 To maintain engagement levels with your patient when they are not sitting in your chair, you can create and share learning material or DIY tips to help them upkeep their oral hygiene.
-By leveraging social media to connect with your patients and show them the additional value that they receive apart from their treatment, your brand value as a practice and as a dental professional increases, motivating your patients to stay loyal to your care.
+By leveraging social media to connect with your patients and show them the additional value that they receive apart from their treatment, your brand value as a practice increases, motivating your patients to stay loyal to your care.

 14. Track and analyze your retention efforts from time to time